camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/deploy/openshift/redhat-openshift.md

 1. Install [Helm and other CLI tools](/self-managed/setup/install.md#prerequisites).
 2. Ensure that `bash` and `sed` are available locally, as they are necessary for the [post-rendering process to patch the values of OpenShift](https://github.com/camunda/camunda-platform-helm/blob/main/charts/camunda-platform/openshift/patch.sh).
 3. Install the [Camunda Helm chart repository](/self-managed/setup/install.md#helm-repository).
-4. Download the exact version of the chart that you want to install and untar it in a directory ([Camunda 8 Helm Chart Version Matrix](https://helm.camunda.io/camunda-platform/version-matrix/)):
+4. Download the exact version of the chart that you want to install and extract it in a directory ([Camunda 8 Helm Chart Version Matrix](https://helm.camunda.io/camunda-platform/version-matrix/)):

 ```shell
 # List of available version: https://helm.camunda.io/camunda-platform/version-matrix/